 -b option from being used with external buildpack URLs.

-For more information about custom buildpacks, see Buildpacks.
+For more information about custom buildpacks, see Creating custom buildpacks.